-Webinar TCF Policy 3.5 vs. 4.0:
+Webinar TCF Policy 3.5 vs. 4.0

 New changes you need to know

-Key Differences Between TCF Policy 3.5 and 4.0
+The main differences between TCF Policy 3.5 and 4.0

 Legitimate interest as a legal basis for purposes 3, 4, 5 and 6 is removed, which means that companies must obtain users’ explicit consent for these purposes.